Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Results and Analysis

-The plot in Fig.~\ref{fig:TotalCapture} includes capture to both the $2^+$ ground- and $1^+$ excited-state of $^8$Li at NLO.
+The plot in Fig.~\ref{fig:TotalCapture} includes capture to both the $2^+$ ground and $1^+$ excited states of $^8$Li at NLO.
 The $2^+$ capture cross section is the same as in Fig.~\ref{fig:2pluscapture}.
-The wave function renormalization constant $\mathcal Z^{(^3P_1)}$ in the $1^+$ capture is constrained from the ratio $C_{1,^3P_1}^2/C_{1,^5P_1}^2=\SI{0.73+-0.12}{\femto\meter^{-1}}$\cite{Trache:2003ir}, and $\mathcal Z^{(^5P_1)}$ to the thermal capture data~\cite{Lynn:1991}.
-We include the expected 10\% EFT/EFT$_\star$ error in Fig.~\ref{fig:TotalCapture} from NNLO corrections.
+The wave function renormalization constant $\mathcal Z^{(^3P_1)}$ in the $1^+$ capture is constrained from the ratio $C_{1,^3P_1}^2/C_{1,^5P_1}^2=\num{0.73+-0.12}$~\cite{Trache:2003ir}, and $\mathcal Z^{(^5P_1)}$ from the thermal capture data~\cite{Lynn:1991}.
+We include the expected 10\% \EFTg/EFT$_\star$ error in Fig.~\ref{fig:TotalCapture} from NNLO corrections.
 We show some parameters for the capture to $1^+$ in Table~\ref{table:Li8TableB}.
-As in the $2^+$ capture, we express the wave function renormalization only in the spin $S=2$ channel $\mathcal Z^{(^5P_1)}$ in terms of an effective momentum $r_1^{(^5P_1)}$.
-We see that the extrapolation of the EFT/EFT$_\star$ curves to low momentum gives an accurate postdiction of the sub-thermal datum~\cite{Heil:1998}.
+As in the $2^+$ capture, the $S=2$ channel effective momentum $r_1^{(^5P_1)}$ is calculated from the wave function renormalization constant $\mathcal Z^{(^5P_1)}$ using a relation similar to Eq.~(\ref{eq:Zphi}), treating it as a single-channel calculation.
+We see that the extrapolation of the \EFTg/EFT$_\star$ curves to low momentum gives an accurate postdiction of the sub-thermal datum~\cite{Heil:1998}.
+A few numerical results are shown in Table~\ref{table:Li8TlabTable}.

 The higher momentum data points in Fig.~\ref{fig:TotalCapture} from Refs.~\cite{Nagai:2005, Heil:1998} are associated with the M1 transition from the initial $3^+$ resonance state.
-As mentioned before, this contribution can be included in EFT as presented in Ref.~\cite{Fernando:2011ts} where the resonance is described as a $^5P_3$ state of the valance neutron and the ground state of $^7$Li.
+As mentioned before, this contribution can be included in EFT as presented in Ref.~\cite{Fernando:2011ts} where the resonance is described as a $^5P_3$ state of the valence neutron and the ground state of $^7$Li.
 The excited state $^7\mathrm{Li}^\star$ does not contribute to the initial ${}^5P_3$ scattering state.
 To keep the discussion more focused we do not include the M1 contribution.